YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/queues/query-one-or-more-queues.md

-# Query One or More Queues\(表格内容有改\)
+# Query One or More Queues

-Through this interface, developers could fetch detailed information like queue number, queue name, static agents, dynamic agents, etc. of one or more queues.
+Through this interface, developers could query detailed information like queue number, queue name, static agents, dynamic agents, etc. of one or more queues.
 When there are multiple queries, separate the parameters with comma.

 **Request method:** POST